Police: 14-year-old Kan. boy critically injured in shooting - NewsBreak

 Police: 14-year-old Kan. boy critically injured in shooting

 SEDGWICK COUNTY—Law enforcement authorities are investigating a shooting that injured a 14-year-old boy.
-Just before 1p.m., police responded to reports of a...jcpost.com
+Just before 1p.m., police responded to reports of a...salinapost.com

 SEDGWICK COUNTY—Law enforcement authorities are investigating a shooting that injured a 14-year-old boy.
-Just before 1p.m., police responded to reports of a...jcpost.com
+Just before 1p.m., police responded to reports of a...salinapost.com

 Comments / 0